Federal Regulation on State Authorization of Distance Education

 SOU is a party to the national State Authorization Reciprocity Agreement (SARA).
 SARA establishes comparable national standards for offering distance education courses and programs between states.
 The program is overseen by a National Council and administered by four regional education compacts.
 SOU's participation is administered by the Western Interstate Commission for Higher Education (WICHE).

-Southern Oregon University is accredited by the Northwest Commission on Colleges and Universities, an independent non-profit regional accrediting agency recognized by the United States Department of Education.
+Southern Oregon University is accredited by the Northwest Commission on Colleges and Universities (NWCCU), an independent non-profit regional accrediting agency recognized by the United States Department of Education.
 SOU is authorized by the Oregon State Board of Higher Education to offer degrees and certificates in on-campus and distance education programs.
 If you have a complaint about SOU's distance education programs, please contact the appropriate authority in your state.
 A list of state contacts is maintained by the National Council for State Authorization Reciprocity Agreements.